wso2-attic/ballerina-integrator/README.md

 ### <a name="metrics"></a> Metrics
-Matrics and alarts are built-in with ballerina.
+Metrics and alarts are built-in with ballerina.
 We will use Prometheus as the monitoring tool.
-Follow the below steps to set up Prometheus and view matrics for Ballerina restful service.
+Follow the below steps to set up Prometheus and view metrics for Ballerina restful service.

 1) Set the below configurations in the `ballerina.conf` file in the project root.
    ```ballerina